Bundesliga e.V.: Function

 Since 28 April 2001, the Ligaverband has been the representative association of clubs of the Bundesliga and 2.
 Bundesliga.
-Those clubs are members of the Ligaverband and indirectly of the German Football Association through their respective state associations.
-The Ligaverband is a member of the DFB, though.
+Those clubs are members of the DFL and indirectly of the German Football Association through their respective state associations.
+The DFL is a member of the DFB, though.
 Since the start of the 2001–02 season, the Ligaverband has been responsible for operating the top two German professional leagues.

 Basic contract

-Since the DFB and Ligaverband organise the Bundesliga competitions jointly, a basic contract has been in place since the beginning of the 2004–05 season, which determines the rights and obligations of both parties.
-In particular, it grants the Ligaverband the right to organize the DFB-owned club competitions of the Bundesliga and 2.
+Since the DFB and the DFL organise the Bundesliga competitions jointly, a basic contract has been in place since the beginning of the 2004–05 season, which determines the rights and obligations of both parties.
+In particular, it grants the DFL the right to organize the DFB-owned club competitions of the Bundesliga and 2.
 Bundesliga.
-It also gives the Ligaverband full marketing rights to the leagues.
-Not addressed in the basic contract are the competitions that can be autonomously controlled by the Ligaverband (such as the DFL-Ligapokal and the former DFB-Hallenpokal).
+It also gives the DFL full marketing rights to the leagues.
+Not addressed in the basic contract are the competitions that can be autonomously controlled by the DFL (such as the DFL-Ligapokal and the former DFB-Hallenpokal).

 In addition, the basic contract includes specific requirements regarding kick-off times and transmission of matches on free-to-air television.
-The basic contract was terminated for the first time by the DFB as well as the Ligaverband in 2012.
+The basic contract was terminated for the first time by the DFB as well as the DFL in 2012.

 Bodies

-The Ligaverband is managed by the board, which currently is composed of the president, two vice-presidents, and six other members, elected for three-year terms.
-The president of the Ligaverband is a member of the Presidium and Vorstand of the German Football Association.
+The Bundesliga e.V. is managed by the board, which currently is composed of the president, two vice-presidents, and six other members, elected for three-year terms.
+The president of the DFL is a member of the Presidium and Vorstand of the German Football Association.

-Werner Hackmann, from the Vorstand of Hamburger SV, was the first president of the Ligaverband until his death in January 2007.
+Werner Hackmann, from the Vorstand of Hamburger SV, was the first president of the DFL until his death in January 2007.
 Wolfgang Holzhäuser of Bayer Leverkusen held the office provisionally until Reinhard Rauball was elected as the next president in August 2007 at the general assembly.
-Christian Seifert became the president of the Vorstand of the Ligaverband from 2019 to 2021, succeeded by Donata Hopfen who served from 1 January until 7 December 2022.
+Christian Seifert became the president of the Vorstand from 2019 to 2021, succeeded by Donata Hopfen who served from 1 January until 7 December 2022.